 In recognition of how crucial these early years are to later learning, the early childhood curriculum at Beth Meyer Preschool integrates the best of early childhood theories and ideas.
-Our preschool is based on the Bank Street College of Education, which is approved by the North Carolina Division of Child Development and Early Education.
+Our preschool is based on Developmentally Appropriate Practice, which is approved by the North Carolina Division of Child Development and Early Education.

-Bank Street Curriculum is based on a theory that was developed back in the early 1900’s by a group of scholars.
-They believed that a child’s development unfolds at different times and ages for different children.
+We believe that a child’s development unfolds at different times and ages for different children.
 One child may have better hand- eye coordination than another at the same age.
 Two children of the same age can differ in their interactions with others, one perhaps more social and outgoing.
-This approach emphasizes “meeting children on their own terms”.
+Developmentall Appropriate Practice emphasizes “meeting children on their own terms”.
 To do this, teachers must have deep knowledge of child development and be highly skilled at observing children in their daily lives.

 We further believe that learning is a dynamic process in which children construct their own knowledge through play and active exploration of their environment, both physical and social.